shsagir/play-area-sync/docs/secrets.md

 ## Solution

-Use fortrabbits App secrets to store your credentials safely.
+Use fortrabbit App secrets to store your credentials safely.
 App secrets are stored in a JSON file called `secrets.json` which is only accessible by you and your App.
 The location of this JSON file is stored in a predefined environment variable called `APP_SECRETS`.

 ## App secrets vs ENV vars